 Sheriff's Office: Juvenile killed, others hospitalized in Starr County ATV crash

-One juvenile was killed and several others hospitalized after an all-terrain vehicle crash in Starr County Thursday afternoon.
+One boy was killed and several others hospitalized after an all-terrain vehicle crash in Starr County Thursday afternoon.

 Deputies responded to a private property on Woods Brothers Road at about 4:15 p.m.
 Thursday regarding an ATV crash, the Starr County Sheriff's Office said Friday.